pauldmccarthy/win-pytreat/advanced_topics/context_managers.md

 ## Uses for context managers

-We have alraedy talked about how context managers can be used to perform any task which requires some initialistion logic, and/or some clean-up logic.
+We have already talked about how context managers can be used to perform any task which requires some initialistion and/or clean-up logic.
 As an example, here is a context manager which creates a temporary directory, and then makes sure that it is deleted afterwards.

 ```